jairosoft-com/mcp-ms-chat/README.md

 npm start
 ```

-## Available Tools
+## Available MCP Tools

-The server provides the following MCP tools for managing Teams chats:
+The server provides the following MCP tools for managing Microsoft Teams chats through the Model Context Protocol:

 ### 1. **create-chat** - Create a new chat in Microsoft Teams